Sculpture in the Indian subcontinent: Dynasties of South India

-After the Gudimallam lingam (see above), the earliest dynasty of southern India to leave stone sculpture on a large scale was the long-lasting Pallava dynasty which ruled much of south-east India between 275 and 897, although the major sculptural projects come from the later part of the period.
+After the Gudimallam lingam (see above), the earliest dynasty of southern India to leave stone sculpture on a large scale was the long-lasting Pallava dynasty, which ruled much of south-east India between 275 and 897, although the major sculptural projects come from the later part of the period.
 A number of significant Hindu temples survive, with rich sculptural decoration.
-Initially these tend to be rock-cut, as are most of the Group of Monuments at Mahabalipuram (7th and 8th centuries), perhaps the best-known examples of Pallava art and architecture Many of these exploit natural outcrops of rock, which are carved away on all sides until a building is left.
-Others, like the Shore Temple, are constructed in the usual way, and others cut into a rock face like most other rock-cut architecture.
+Initially these tend to be rock-cut, as are most of the Group of Monuments at Mahabalipuram (7th and 8th centuries), perhaps the best-known examples of Pallava art and architecture.
+Many of these exploit natural outcrops of rock, which are carved away on all sides until a building is left.
+Others, like the Shore Temple, are constructed in the usual way, and others are cut into a rock face like most other rock-cut architecture.
 The Descent of the Ganges at Mahabalipuram, is "the largest and most elaborate sculptural composition in India", a relief carved on a near-vertical rock face some 29 metres (86 feet) wide, featuring hundreds of figures, including a life-size elephant (late 7th century).

-Other Pallava temples with sculpture surviving in good condition are the Kailasanathar Temple, Vaikunta Perumal Temple and others at Kanchipuram, and the cave temples at Mamandur.
-The Pallava style in stone reliefs is influenced by the hardness of the stone mostly used; the relief is less deep and detail such as jewellery minimized, compared to further north.
+Other Pallava temples with sculpture surviving in good condition are the Kailasanathar Temple, Vaikunta Perumal Temple, and others at Kanchipuram, and the cave temples at Mamandur.
+The Pallava style in stone reliefs is influenced by the hardness of the stone mostly used; the relief is less deep, and detail such as jewellery minimized, compared to further north.
 The figures are more slender and "delicately built and project sweetness and unmannered delicacy and refinement"; much the same figure type is continued in Chola sculpture in both stone and bronze.
-In large narrative panels some of the subjects are distinctively Tamil, such as Korravai (Durga as goddess of victory), and Somaskanda, a seated family group of Shiva, his consort Parvati and Skanda (Murugan) as a child.
+In large narrative panels, some of the subjects are distinctively Tamil, such as Korravai (Durga as goddess of victory), and Somaskanda, a seated family group of Shiva, his consort Parvati, and Skanda (Murugan) as a child.

 Gopuram of the Kapaleeshwarar Temple, Tamil Nadu, densely packed with rows of painted plaster figures, 1906.